-- 25. Section 2(b) contains an unnecessarily narrow definition of "complaint".
+- 26. Section 2(b) contains an unnecessarily narrow definition of "complaint".
 It currently covers only wrongful rejection of a request or delay.
-While it is positive that delay is a ground for complaint, consideration should be given to extending the definition and allowing complaints against partial exemptions, the imposition of fees, and the type of access provided (see paragraph 92 for further discussion). - 26.
-Taking into account the analysis in paragraph 23 above, consideration should be given to redrafting the definition of "principal officer" to limit the scope of the definition only to officers employed by federal bodies.
+While it is positive that delay is a ground for complaint, consideration should be given to extending the definition and allowing complaints against partial exemptions, the imposition of fees, and the type of access provided (see paragraph 92 for further discussion). - 27.
+Taking into account the analysis in paragraph 25 above, consideration may need to be given to redrafting the definition of "principal officer" to limit the scope of the definition only to officers employed by federal bodies.